MBTiles Architecture & Limits

 - Data Preparation: Clean and simplify source geometries.
 Apply tolerance thresholds appropriate to the target zoom range.

-- Batch Generation: Use tools like Tippecanoe or GDAL’s
+- Batch Generation: Use Tippecanoe or GDAL’s

 pngquantorjpegoptim.